bobbymart1n/self-assessment-project/README.md

   * (4:00pm) - Working on more algorithm challenges

 ## Reflection & Next Steps
 I feel like I've learned that I haven't had much experience manipulating arrays of objects.
 I definitely need to focus more on that.
 As well as learning about HTTP terminology and how that functions.
 My imposter syndrome starts to hit a little hard when I keep going through these coding challenges.
-I guess I just wish I had a little better of an understanding of whats going to be expected of me.
+I guess I just wish I had a little better of an understanding of whats going to be expected of me as a junior dev.

 I don't feel like I've made a lot of forward progress today.
 I tend to get stuck on one problem for quite a while, and hack my way through it.
 My next steps are going to be reading more documentation on object manipulation.
-Especially when comparing key value pairs.
+Especially when comparing key value pairs, and manipulating them.
 I guess I just need to feel more comfortable with JavaScript principles, and more advanced JS topics as well.
 I know about higher order functions, but using them still proves difficult, and I can't seem to gauge how much of that I need to know at a junior level.

 This repository uses the _MIT License_